goabstract/Marketing-for-Engineers/README.md

 * Learn from people, who run cold email campaings, like this: [10 cold email tips I used to get 60,000 signups](https://medium.com/marketing-and-entrepreneurship/10-cold-email-tips-i-used-to-get-60-000-app-signups-dd928d86ca21) by Dunja Lazić.
 * And here is some inspring stories from Android Programmer at Basecamp, who just cold emailed people: [Admire someone?
 Write them an email, you might be surprised](https://m.signalvnoise.com/admire-someone-write-them-an-email-you-might-be-surprised-27e2f94f0fc1) by Dan Kim.
-* These [11 Cold Email Template](http://www.yesware.com/blog/cold-email-template/) are very creative!
+* These [11 Cold Email Templates & Examples](http://www.yesware.com/blog/cold-email-template/) are very creative!
 Grab some and personalize it for your targer audience.
-Done by Melissa Williams from Yesware.
+Don't forget to do research before writing cold email!
+You need to really know the person you are writing.
+Btw, these funny cool templates were done by Melissa Williams from Yesware.
-* And more [Sales Email Templates](https://attach.io/sales-email-templates/) from attach.io team, which can help you to write your own.
+* And more [Sales Email Templates](https://attach.io/sales-email-templates/) from attach.io team, which can help you to write your own too.

 Useful tools:
 * [Norbert](https://www.voilanorbert.com/) for finding emails.
 It gives you 50 free email searches once you create an account.